-Dr Naila Arebi graduated as a Doctor of Medicine from the University of Malta.
+Prof. Naila Arebi graduated as a Doctor of Medicine from the University of Malta.
 She pursued her post-graduate training in Oxford and London leading to accreditation in Gastroenterology and General Medicine in 2004 followed by advanced endoscopy training at St Mark’s Hospital.
 She was awarded a PhD from Imperial College University of London, supported by the Helicobacter Parkside Study Group.
 She received the Sybil McMichael Bursary in 2000 and Travel scholarships to visit Medical University of South Carolina Endoscopy Unit and Kishiwada Tokusyukai Hospital and Osaka University Hospital, Japan.

 She is the director for two post-graduate courses: the speciality examination course in Gastroenterology and the St Mark’s Post-graduate Gastroenterology course.
 Her current research is focused on Inflammatory Bowel Disease, where she is the chief investigator on a number of research studies aimed at enhancing our understanding Inflammatory Bowel Disease, testing new treatments and improving the delivery care for patients through national and international collaborations with Chicago, New York and Denmark.